Geosphere-Austria/dataset-api-docs/src/user-guide/resource.md

     {{"[link]({}/dataset/klima-v1-1d)".format(DATA_PORTAL_URL)}}

 :::{warning}
-Consider using the new dataset `klima-v2-1d` below.
-This dataset will be removed in the future, see {ref}`introduction of klima-v2 datasets <changelog-20240222>`-
+Consider using the new dataset `klima-v2-1d` below. `klima-v1-1d` is deprecated and will be removed in the future, see {ref}`introduction of klima-v2 datasets <changelog-20240222>`-
 :::